rkuo2000/NPCpy/README.md

 Contributions are welcome!
 Please submit issues and pull requests on the GitHub repository.

 ## Support
 If you appreciate the work here, [consider supporting NPC Worldwide](https://buymeacoffee.com/npcworldwide).
-If you'd like to explore how to use `npcsh` to help your business, please reach out to info@npcworldwi.de .
+If you'd like to explore how to use `npcpy` to help your business, please reach out to info@npcworldwi.de .

 ## License